sppunderreview/PSSO/INSTALL.md

 See [EXAMPLES.md](EXAMPLES.md) for five quick examples of replications using this artifact.

 ## Software for Asm2Vec
-To reproduce Asm2Vec experiments, you will need Eclipse IDE with JDK 11.
+To fully reproduce Asm2Vec experiments, you will need Eclipse IDE with JDK 11.

 You can install it by following the instructions [on the Eclipse website]( https://eclipseide.org/).